xynehq/jaf/examples/server-demo/README.md

-# FAF Development Server Demo
+# JAF Development Server Demo

 This example demonstrates how to use the `runServer` function to create a local development server for testing your agents via HTTP endpoints.